muneeb706/pet-marketplace/README.md

 Why not JavaScript ?

-JavaScript is very flexible and it has implicit type conversions, which makes debugging and maintaining good clode quality difficult.
+JavaScript is very flexible and it has implicit type conversions, which makes debugging and maintaining good code quality difficult.
 It has Protoype based object inheritance model which is different from class-based model.
 This inheritance model is counter-intuitive because in prototypal inheritance, objects inherit from other objects.
 Constructors never come into the picture.

 Why not Ruby ?